 If you love tender steak, then there’s a secret cut of steak that you don’t hear about much, but you just have to try.
 It’s called the ribeye cap (there’s a couple other names too).

-You may have noticed that the ribeye didn’t make it to this list of tender steaks, despite being one of the most popular cuts (and one of my favorites).
+You may have noticed that ribeye itself didn’t make it to this list of tender steaks, despite being one of the most popular cuts (and one of my favorites).
 The truth is, ribeye is loved for its flavor and marbling, not tenderness.

 However, the ribeye cap is basically where they carve the outside of the ribeye steak off, so you get the most tender and flavorful part of that particular steak.
 It’s hard to find, and very expensive, but worth it if you can find it (I get mind from Costco, when they have it).